EVORA-project/evora-ontology/models/docs/modificationsFromTheReferenceSequences.md

 # Slot: modifications from the reference sequence(s) (modificationsFromTheReferenceSequences)

-_Set to TRUE if there was is any modification made from the reference sequence_
+_Set to TRUE if there was is any modification made from the reference sequence._